2018 is here and brings the well-known New Year’s Resolutions.

 - Build a plan with specific steps to accomplish your goal.
 Institute a meal plan and a workout schedule.

-- Surround yourself with people with similar goals, have an accountability buddy, and/or hire a coach to guide your path.
+- Surround yourself (physically or remotely) with go-getters, people who are positive, inspire you, and even empower you.
+You can also spend time with people who have similar goals, have an accountability buddy, and/or hire a coach to guide your path.

 Remember, You do Not have to wait for the New Year to make Changes